Shaddadi/veritex/README.md

    dos2unix reproduce_results2.sh
    ```

-1. The first version reproduces the results in the paper except for two hard instances (~170 mins), including
+1. The first fast version reproduces the results in the paper except for two hard instances (taking a total of ~170 mins), including
    * safety verification of all instances (data generation for Figure 2) (~2 mins),
    * repair of 33/35 unsafe instances (data generation for Figure 3 and most of results in Table 2&3) (~40 mins),
    * repair of an unsafe DNN agent (data generation for Figure 4) (~6 mins),